Wolfram235/R-assignment2/README.md

 # R-assignment2
-To run the assignment open the provided zip file as a R project First go to the archive file and unzip the train-faces.zip file and delete the zip file Open the 'Dashboard.r' file in R studio and run as a shiny app.
+To run the assignment open the provided zip file as a R project First go to the archive file and unzip the train-faces.zip file and delete the zip file Open the 'app.r' file in R studio and run as a shiny app.
 For the test dataset for PCA a pizza.csv is given which has the content info on pizzas from different brands.